lean-mind/huella-positiva/backend/README.md

           5ª.
 Use this method.

--   Create proposal as reviser.
+-   CREATE PROPOSAL AS REVISER.
 Endpoint POST http://localhost:8080/api/v1/proposals/reviser

-    This steps require the access token.
+    These steps require the access token.
 Steps to test in postman:

           1ª.
 Login as reviser.
           2ª.
 Register a new ESAL.
           3ª.
 Use this method.

--   Join proposal.
+-   JOIN PROPOSAL.
 Endpoint POST http://localhost:8080/api/v1/proposals/{id}/join

-    This steps require the access token.
+    These steps require the access token.
 Steps to test in postman:

           1ª.
 Register a contact person.
           2ª.
 Login as contact person.